sonic-net/DASH/documentation/general/design/dash-high-level-design.md

 For more information see the [pipeline README](../../../sirius-pipeline/README.md) file.

-### SONiC Integration testing
+## SONiC Integration testing

- Functional testing provides a suite of tests to validate that the DASH devices satisfy the standard **SONiC functional requirements**.
+ SONiC integration testing provides a suite of tests to validate that the DASH devices satisfy the standard **SONiC functional requirements**.
 This is a **black-box testing**  concerned with validating whether the device works as intended with SONiC.
 For more information, see [SONiC testbed deployment and setup, SONiC testing, test report processing](https://github.com/Azure/sonic-mgmt/tree/master/docs).

-### DASH services conformance and performance testing
+## DASH services conformance and performance testing

 Conformance and performance testing provides a suite of tests to verify that the DASH devices satisfy the standard **DASH conformance and performance